David Kewley: Monument

 The unveiling ceremony of the monument to Dawsey Kewley.
 Thursday 8 June 1905.

-Following Dawsey's death a meeting was held, presided over by the Mayor of Douglas, at which it was decided that a monument was to be erected in his memory through public subscription.
+Following Dawsey's death, a meeting presided by the Mayor of Douglas was held, where it was decided that a monument would be erected in his memory through public subscription.

 The monument was erected by W. Cathcart of Glasgow and is made of Aberdeen granite.
-It was originally a drinking fountain and water trough with the water issuing from the mouth of a stone lion.
-In the panel above the lion is a sculpture typifying one of Dawsey's rescues.
-Originally situated at the apex of the Pier Buildings on the Victoria Pier, the monument was unveiled by the Deputy Governor of the Isle of Man, Deemster Thomas Kneen, on Thursday 8 June 1905.
-Numerous civic dignitaries were in attendance and during the course of the ceremony two certificates from the Royal Humane Society were awarded to Samuel Webb, in recognition for his rescue of a young boy who had fallen into the sea off Douglas Promenade, and to G. Cowin for rescuing an elderly lady from Douglas Harbour.
-At the moment of the unveiling, salutes were fired from the Douglas Rocket Station and Douglas Head Lighthouse.
+It was originally a drinking fountain and water trough with water issuing from the mouth of a stone lion.
+The panel above the lion is a sculpture exemplifying one of Dawsey's rescues.
+Originally situated at the top of the Pier Buildings on the Victoria Pier, the monument was unveiled by the Deputy Governor of the Isle of Man, Deemster Thomas Kneen, on 8 June 1905.
+Numerous civic dignitaries attended and two certificates from the Royal Humane Society were awarded to Samuel Webb.
+These were in recognition of his rescue of a young boy who had fallen into the sea off Douglas Promenade, and to G. Cowin for rescuing an elderly lady from Douglas Harbour.
+During the unveiling, salutes were fired from the Douglas Rocket Station and Douglas Head Lighthouse.

-Following the construction of the new Douglas Sea Terminal in the late 1960s, the monument was sited for many years at the southern end of Douglas Promenade adjacent to a car park.
-It was moved to its current site in one of the promenade's sunken gardens following renovation work.
+In the late 1960s, the new Douglas Sea Terminal was constructed, so the monument moved to the southern end of Douglas Promenade.
+It was moved to one of the promenade's sunken gardens following renovation work, where it remains today.

-A poem was also written in Dawsey's honour:
+A poem was written in Dawsey's honour: